 Dedicated data reduction tips for Spectral Scan data

 - The data needs to be deconvolved to a single sideband solution.
 This can be done with the doDeconvolution task, which works with an ObservationContext.

-- It is important to clean the data before deconvolving it, this means removing standing waves, correcting baselines and flagging out any spurs or bad data that the pipeline missed.
+- It is important to clean the data before deconvolving it: this means removing standing waves, correcting baselines, and flagging out any spurs or bad data that the pipeline missed.
 The calibration tree for HIPE 14 provides optimised mask tables for each spectral scan obsids so it is recommended that your make use of those, typically be reprocessing your data with HIPE 14 and this calibration file (see above).

-- If you are planning to deconvolve your data with CLASS, please contact the Helpdesk, or Claudia Comito (email:email@example.com) if you need further details.
+- If you are planning to deconvolve your data with CLASS, please contact the Helpdesk, and cc to Claudia Comito (email:email@example.com) if you need further details.

 Dedicated data reduction tips for Mapping observations

 - Regridding in HIPE > 9 will automatically use the comoving frame for SSOs.
-See the section above about the benefits from reprocessing with HIPE 11 for more details on how to do that
+Considering the section above, mapping observations of SSOs will benefit from reprocessing in HIPE > 11.1.

 - You can then grid your cleaned data into a spectral cube using the doGridding task, you can also use this task to customise the cube creation to best suit your science goals.